 516 Broad ST, Seattle, WA 98109

-Our Seattle Center location is at the corner of 5th Avenue and Broad Street, across the street from the Space Needle and the Museum of Pop Culture (formerly known as the Experience Music Project).
+Our Seattle Center location is at the corner of 5th Avenue and Thomas Street, across from the Space Needle and the Museum of Pop Culture (formerly known as the Experience Music Project).
 Tours depart daily from this location 362 days each year.
-(We are open on all holidays except Thanksgiving, Christmas Eve and Christmas Day.)
+We are open on all holidays except Thanksgiving, Christmas Eve and Christmas Day.

 Click here for the current schedule.

 Our location is a convenient walk from the Space Needle, Pacific Science Center, Children’s Museum and many other Seattle Center attractions.
 If you’re in the downtown shopping district, you can also travel via the Seattle Monorail to Seattle Center for a short walk to us.

 Ride the Ducks does not own or operate any of the nearby parking lots, but there is ample parking near our location.
 The Seattle Center Parking Garage is one block north of us at 5th & Harrison (516 Harrison Street, 98109).
 The rates vary depending on the time of year, but typically, you can pay a reasonable flat rate and park for up to 10 hours.
 There is also street parking in the neighborhoods around the area.
 The tour is 90 minutes long, so if your parking is limited by time, please be sure you purchase enough time.